FrogJones/falling-sand/README.md

 ## 🚧 Status

-> 🧪 Currently experimenting with GLAD/GLFW and sliding logic.
+> 🧪 Currently experimenting with GLAD/GLFW and falling logic.
-> No sand yet.
+> falling sand
+> need to work on collision logic

 ## 🛠 Requirements